Estimating Medicare Payments

-VA cannot bill Medicare for care provided to veterans.
+VA cannot bill Medicare for care provided to Veterans.
 However, calculation of a hypothetical Medicare reimbursement is useful to cost analysts who are interested in estimating the resources used to provide VA inpatient care.
 Medicare reimburses both hospitals and providers for the cost of inpatient stays.
-See the section, "Cost of Physician Services for Inpatients" for methods to estimate provider reimbursement.

 Medicare reimburses hospitals based on the Diagnosis Related Group (DRG) that is assigned to the hospital stay.
 Medicare determines the national average charge for each DRG and expresses them as relative values; these are known as DRG weights.
-A schedule of DRG weights is published annually by Medicare; these are available from the Federal Register and from the Center for Medicare and Medicaid web site.
+A schedule of DRG weights is published annually by Medicare; these are available from the Federal Register and from the Centers for Medicare & Medicaid Services (CMS) website.

 Medicare pays a standard amount for each unit of DRG weight.
 Medicare makes additional payments to hospitals for capital, to compensate them for outlier cases, for the indirect and direct costs of medical education, and to assist hospitals that have a disproportionate share of indigent and Medicaid patients.